Inzhenerka/docs.getdbt.tech/website/docs/guides/mf-time-spine.md

     dbt show --select time_spine_daily # Use this command to preview the table if developing locally
     ```

-4. If developing in the dbt Cloud IDE, you can preview the table by clicking the **Preview** button in the model page:
+4. If developing in the dbt Cloud IDE, you can preview the table by clicking the **Preview** button:
    <Lightbox src="/img/mf-guide-preview-time-spine-table.jpg" title="Preview the time spine table in dbt Cloud IDE" />

 ## Add YAML configuration for the time spine